| Safe Haskell | None |

 Construct a working directory for the given object, using its

 ObjectId.
-Will be a subdirectory of programDataDir
+Will be a subdirectory of programDataDir.
+Created

 automatically, and saved in the database.